-The Committee held two roundtable seminars as part of this review.
+Rob Whiteman Chief Executive, CIPFA (The Chartered Institute of Public Finance and Accountancy) ^{} Presentation on the work of the Standards Commission for Scotland at the Committee's October 2018 meeting Roundtable seminars The Committee held two roundtable seminars as part of this review.
 The first took place on Wednesday 18 April 2018 in Birmingham, with Monitoring Officers, clerks, and Independent Persons, and was held on the basis that a non-attributed summary note of the seminar would be published following approval by attendees, but verbatim material from the seminar would only be quoted in our report with the permission of the individual concerned.
 The summary note was published on our website on 14 May 2018.
 The second took place on Tuesday 24 April 2018, with academics and think tanks, and was held on the basis that a transcript of the seminar would be published following approval by attendees.
 This was published on our website on 14 May 2018.

-Monitoring Officers, Clerks, and Independent Persons roundtable Wednesday 18 April

-Name Organisation

-Dr Peter Bebbington Stratford-upon-Avon District Council

-Lord (Paul) Bew Committee on Standards in Public Life

-Kate Charlton Birmingham City Council

-Tom Clark Mid Sussex District Council

-Professor Colin Copus Local Governance Research Unit, Leicester Business School

-Jonathan Goolden Wilkin Chapman LLP

-Philip Horsfield Lawyers in Local Government

-Simon Mansell MBE Cornwall Council

-Tim Martin West Midlands Combined Authority

-Dr Jane Martin CBE Committee on Standards in Public Life

-Sharn Matthews Northampton Monitoring Officers Group

-Megan McKibbin Ministry of Housing, Communities and Local Government

-Lis Moore Society of Local Council Clerks

-Dr Jonathan Rose Department of Politics & Public Policy, De Montfort University

-Richard Stow Herefordshire County Council

-Meera Tharmarajah National Association of Local Councils
+Monitoring Officers, Clerks, and Independent Persons roundtable Wednesday 18 April Name Organisation Dr Peter Bebbington Stratford-upon-Avon District Council Lord (Paul) Bew Committee on Standards in Public Life Kate Charlton Birmingham City Council Tom Clark Mid Sussex District Council Professor Colin Copus Local Governance Research Unit, Leicester Business School Jonathan Goolden Wilkin Chapman LLP Philip Horsfield Lawyers in Local Government Simon Mansell MBE Cornwall Council Tim Martin West Midlands Combined Authority Dr Jane Martin CBE Committee on Standards in Public Life Sharn Matthews Northampton Monitoring Officers Group Megan McKibbin Ministry of Housing, Communities and Local Government Lis Moore Society of Local Council Clerks Dr Jonathan Rose Department of Politics & Public Policy, De Montfort University Richard Stow Herefordshire County Council Meera Tharmarajah National Association of Local Councils

-North Hertfordshire District Council

-Appendix 2: Methodology

-Academics and think tanks roundtable Tuesday 24 April 2018

-Name Organisation Lord (Paul) Bew Committee on Standards in Public Life John Cade INLOGOV, University of Birmingham Professor Colin Copus Local Governance Research Unit, Leicester Business School Ellie Greenwood Local Government Association Paul Hoey Hoey Ainscough Associates Dr Jane Martin CBE Committee on Standards in Public Life Megan McKibbin Ministry of Housing, Communities and Local Government Jacqui McKinlay Centre for Public Scrutiny Mark Norris Local Government Association Dame Shirley Pearce DBE Committee on Standards in Public Life Jane Ramsey Committee on Standards in Public Life Rt Hon Lord (Andrew) Stunell OBE Committee on Standards in Public Life Brian Roberts CIPFA (Chartered Institute for Public Finance and Accountancy) Professor Tony Travers London School of Economics and Political Science Daniel Thornton Local authority visits Institute for Government had made written submissions to the Committee's consultation.
+Jeanette Thompson North Hertfordshire District Council Appendix 2: Methodology Academics and think tanks roundtable Tuesday 24 April 2018 Name Organisation Lord (Paul) Bew Committee on Standards in Public Life John Cade INLOGOV, University of Birmingham Professor Colin Copus Local Governance Research Unit, Leicester Business School Ellie Greenwood Local Government Association Paul Hoey Hoey Ainscough Associates Dr Jane Martin CBE Committee on Standards in Public Life Megan McKibbin Ministry of Housing, Communities and Local Government Jacqui McKinlay Centre for Public Scrutiny Mark Norris Local Government Association Dame Shirley Pearce DBE Committee on Standards in Public Life Jane Ramsey Committee on Standards in Public Life Rt Hon Lord (Andrew) Stunell OBE Committee on Standards in Public Life Brian Roberts CIPFA (Chartered Institute for Public Finance and Accountancy) Professor Tony Travers London School of Economics and Political Science Daniel Thornton Institute for Government Local authority visits The Committee undertook visits to five principal authorities in England.
+The five local authorities were selected to ensure a representative range of geographies, tiers of local government, and political control.
+All five authorities had made written submissions to the Committee's consultation.